jenslys/autovod/README.md

 - **S3** (Currently needs transcoding, so the stream is **temporally stored** on the disc before uploading to S3)
   - **Direct upload**

+> Are you a twitch streamer looking to achieve this without having to setup it up yourself?
+Contact me on discord: `ocean#3892`

 ## Installation

 ### Automatic Installation

+> **Note**
+> Only supports APT, YUM or DNF.

 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/jenslys/autovod/master/install.sh)"